-Benjamin “Lonely Dog” Rittiner is the European representative of Dog Brothers Martial Arts (DBMA) and thus the coach and guiding force for the European Training Groups.
-He is also the host of the annual “Gathering of the Pack” in Switzerland.
+Benjamin “Lonely Dog” Rittiner is the European representative of DBMA and a member of the “Council of Elders”, hence the guiding force and coach for many European Training Groups and Clans.
+He is also the host of the annual “Gathering of the Pack” in Europe.

 He is studying martial arts since 1983, and is a student under Guro Marc “Crafty Dog” Denny since 1998.
 He fought his first Gathering 1999 and got his full Dog Brother dubbing just 3 years later.
-2006 he got the honour and is admitted into the “Council of Elders”
+2006 he got the honour to be admitted into the “Council of Elders”.

 He is truly a passionate martial artist, teacher and fighter.
 His love of stick fighting is evident to all who know him, and his ability as a fighter, to all who have faced him.